Jeremy Shane Guthrie

 - Debut August 28, 2004

 Jeremy Guthrie spent one year at Brigham Young University before going to Spain for two years on a Mormon mission.
-When he returned, he enrolled at Stanford University.
+A result of his mission was that he became fluent in Spanish; he would put those language skills to good use as a major leaguer, serving as a translator for Spanish-speaking teammates and helping their integration to his teams.
+When he returned to the United States, he enrolled at Stanford University.
 The Cleveland Indians selected him with the 22nd pick of the first round of the 2002 amateur draft.
 He was signed by scout Don Lyle and made his pro debut the next summer.

 Guthrie made his major league debut with the Cleveland Indians in 2004, but never received more than a token look in Cleveland.
 He pitched 6 games that season, once in 2005 and 9 times in 2006, making only one start during that period.
 Considered a bust, he was placed on waivers after that last season and was picked up by the Baltimore Orioles, who immediately inserted him into their starting rotation.